 The Royal Shakespeare Company is incorporated by Royal Charter and registered in England and Wales as a charity under no. 212481.

-Our main trading address is The Courtyard Theatre, Stratford upon Avon, Warwickshire, CV37 6BB and our VAT number is 272 7058 51.
+Our main trading address is Royal Shakespeare Theatre, Waterside, Stratford-upon-Avon, Warwickshire, CV37 6BB and our VAT number is 272 7058 51.

 If you have any concerns about material which appears on our website please contact email@example.com